Nothing But Thieves Live At Mototrpoint Arena Live Review

 The lights went down once again as the original teaser for the “Moral Panic” album played, which was used during “This Feels Like The End” on the actual record, meaning we were approaching the big Moral Panic part of the album.
 The teaser was an announcer voice saying:

 “There’s a tension in the air.
 Everyone can feel it.
 Seven reported dead in the street, it permeates everything.
 It’s in our homes, our chlorinated chicken.
 Seventeen reported dead.
 We stare at whatever clickbait debate next goes viral.
 Plastic opinions and drive thru funerals, everything has a price.
 And then you.
-Your consent is manufactured and you are being sold, categorized and catalogued, passed on and processed for whatever scheme is next designed to keep us compartmentalized and at each other’s goddamn throats.
+Your consent is manufactured and you are being sold, categorised and catalogued, passed on and processed for whatever scheme is next designed to keep us compartmentalized and at each other’s goddamn throats.
 Fifty-seven reported dead Where does it end?
 Is this it?
 At what point do we say no?
 We are people, surely we are better than this?”

 The quote in question I love and reiterates “Moral Panic”’s left-wing political theming immersed through the album, as then we go to the record’s opener: “Unperson”, and this is where my nit-picks start to come in.
 The resonant electronic guitar sound was nowhere to be found in the live performance, as it was replaced with a more rocky guitar sound, which didn’t have the same effect.
 Mason missed out lyrics to get the crowd to sing along, where they unfortunately didn’t.
 It’s fair to say that he underestimated the song’s success, as great as the recorded version is.
 He then went on to perform “Phobia”, the universally loved deep cut from the record, which began perfectly.
 The haunting and creepy atmosphere was present, sending chills down my spine.
 Everyone was singing, but very quietly, as Mason does so effortlessly in the recorded version.
 As the song picked up, “Phobia” had the same shortcoming as its preceding track, as the guitar sound wasn’t the same as the recorded one, which didn’t work live.
 The final part of the song however was incredible, as I saw ten mosh pits break out in the crowd as the song reaches its eventful and dramatic conclusion.
 My issue is, if you create such an atmospheric track that is produced sensationally on a record, as an artist, you need to be one step ahead of yourself and think about how you can play this live.
 I want this to be fleshed out more so in future shows, as I’m certain they’ll be playing this again in the future, especially after the reaction towards the song on the night.